awsdocs/amazon-transcribe-developer-guide/doc_source/streaming.md

 Lossless formats \(FLAC or PCM\) are recommended\.

 **Note**
 Streaming transcriptions are not supported with all languages\.
-See [Supported languages and language\-specific features](supported-languages.md) for details\.
+Refer to the 'Data input' column in the [supported languages table](supported-languages.md) for details\.

+To view the Amazon Transcribe Region availability for streaming transcriptions, see: [Amazon Transcribe Endpoints and Quotas](https://docs.aws.amazon.com/general/latest/gr/transcribe.html#transcribe_region)\.

 ## Streaming and partial results<a name="streaming-partial-results"></a>